|Birthdate||November 28, 1985|

 “It’s amazing because his story is almost like mine,” said De La Hoya.
 “His father was a fighter, and my father was a fighter – just to know that he have similarities, it starts everything off on the right foot.”

 “I’m really excited to work with Golden Boy Promotions,” adds Mares.
 “A lot of people have congratulated me and told me that I did the right thing, which I know I did.
 I think Oscar’s going to do a lot of things for me.”

-Mares’ family has also given him the green light to leap into the professional ranks.
+Mares’ family also gave him the green light to leap into the professional ranks.

 “I just finished high school and my mom and dad tell me that they’re behind me 100% in everything I do, not just boxing,” said Mares, a graduate of Artesia High School.
 “But since I chose boxing, they’re 100% in back of me.
 I got my ten brothers as well, so I’ve got a big crowd behind me.”

-Needless to say, with his pro-ready style, Mares is bound to be a crowd favorite.
+Needless to say, with his pro-ready style, Mares was bound to be a crowd favorite.

-“I could do a lot of things,” said Mares.
+“I could do a lot of things,” said Mares, who graduated from Artesia High in California.
 “I can be aggressive, I can box.
 The people that saw me in the Olympics must think that I’m a brawler because I was just going forward like a warrior.
 My corner knew that we were getting robbed, so I had to go forward.
 So a lot of people think I’m a brawler, but I’m more of a mixture of both.”

 “In the amateurs my goal was just to go to the Olympics, I wasn’t thinking of the medal until I got there,” said Mares.
 “But now that I’m going to the pros, I want to go into a world championship fight.”